What Is Mortgage Protection Insurance?

 MPI vs. traditional life insurance

 Whether you have a term life or whole life insurance policy, if you pass away, your heirs receive the death benefit.
-With an MPI policy, the provider sends the payout directly to the lender and the funds are only available for the purpose of mortgage payoff, which makes the lender the beneficiary — not your heirs.
+With an MPI policy, the provider sends the payout directly to the lender, and the funds are only available for the purpose of mortgage payoff, which makes the lender the beneficiary — not your heirs.

 With MPI, the mortgage lender is the beneficiary, not your heirs.

-Unlike term and whole life insurance policies, MPI has a guaranteed acceptance.
+Unlike term and whole life insurance policies, MPI has guaranteed acceptance.
 There is no medical exam or underwriting with MPI.
 While this makes it more appealing for someone with medical issues or a dangerous job, it also means the premiums with MPI are typically higher.

 “Most people in normal health can qualify for better priced coverage utilizing traditional life insurance [versus MPI].
 We see rates come back 25% to 50% lower oftentimes compared to a mortgage protection insurance policy,” explained Matt Schmidt, the co-founder of Diabetes Life Solutions and a licensed insurance agent.